oat bran substitute

 Oat bran is high in antioxidants that are known to assist in the prevention of certain chronic diseases.

 Nutrition is an important part of maintaining a healthy heart.
-Including oat fiber in your diet can help reduce risk factors such as high cholesterol and high blood pressure.
+Since oat fiber has cholesterol lowering properties, including it in your diet can help reduce risk factors associated with high cholesterol and high blood pressure.

 Oat bran is high in soluble fiber which assists in slowing down the digestion and absorption of carbohydrates.
 This prevents sugar spikes and allows for more stabilized blood sugar levels.
 Poor blood sugar control, especially in those suffering from diabetes, can lead to blindness, strokes, or heart attacks.

 Oat fiber is rich in both soluble and insoluble fiber.
-Each type of fiber serves a different purpose in gut health which makes it the ideal dietary supplement for healthy gut and bowel function.
+Each type of fiber serves a different purpose in the digestive system which makes it the ideal dietary supplement for healthy gut and bowel function.
 This in turn can lower the risk of colorectal cancer.

 Oat bran is by no means a magic weight loss solution but as it is high in soluble fiber it assists in appetite suppression and giving you the feeling of fullness.
 If, for example, you eat oat bran for breakfast, you may feel fuller for longer and consume fewer calories with your next meal.